-\\\\\ Hold a professional, five-year renewable teaching license.

-Have at least 3 years of successful experiences as a teacher by the date the program is completed.
-A candidate may not enter the last 6 hours of course work until successful professional teaching experience has been satisfied.
+Complete a gr raduate app lication license.
+Hold a profes sional, five -year renewa ble tea ching a teacher Have at least by the date the perien ces as completed.
+A candidate may not enter the last 6 hours of course work until successful satisfied. professional teaching experience has been